shahjalal-bu/user-with-order-ts-express-mongoose/Readme.md

 ## Overview

 This repository contains the source code for a TypeScript-based Express.js API with MongoDB (using Mongoose) for managing users and orders.
-It includes authentication using bcrypt for password hashing, CORS support, and environment variable configuration through dotenv.
+It includes bcrypt for password hashing, CORS support, and environment variable configuration through dotenv.

 ## Getting Started